-Our Tender Plant Hoe has a 9-inch wide blade that cuts on both the push and pull strokes.
+Our Tender Plant Hoe has a chevron shaped 9-inch wide blade that cuts on both the push and pull strokes.
 More importantly, it has a triangular flange bat upwards at either end of the blade.
 That flange functions in two ways, to protect the adjacent seedlings.
 First, it marks the location of each end of the blade, allowing the gardener to hoe closer to the seed row without fear of accidentally undercutting or uprooting.
 Scuffle hoes without this feature require the user to stay well away from the seed row and, thusly, to leave more weeds for later hand pulling.
 Secondly, the flanges, which are both slightly tilted and slightly angled inward, preventing any dislodged soil from being tumbled on to the brittle seedlings.
-Our Tender Plant Hoe is stoutly made, with a forged solid socket from 9/16 thick steel for more rigidity in the direction of thrust or draw.
+Our Tender Plant Hoe is stoutly made, with a forged solid shank of 1/2 inch to 5/8" thick steel for more rigidity in the direction of thrust or draw.
 It is suitable for medium to heavy duty weeding later in the season, but absolutely shines while your seedlings are young, tender and vulnerable.